Soft & Chewy Chocolate Chip Cookie Bars

 Instructions

-- Preheat the oven to 350 degrees F. Spray a 8×8-inch baking pan with cooking spray or grease with butter.
+- Preheat the oven to 350℉.
+Line a 8×8-inch baking dish with parchment paper or grease lightly with butter.
 Set aside.

-- Turn the mixer down to low, and add the cinnamon, followed by the flour mixture.
+- Turn the mixer down to low, and spoon in the flour mixture.
 Mix until just combined, scraping down the sides of the bowl with a spatula, as needed.
-Mix in 1/2 cup of the chocolate chips.
+Stir in 1/2 cup (85g) of the chocolate chips.

 Nutrition